10 Marathon Tips For Beginners: How To Train For A Successful Race

 We have some excellent guides on finding your perfect running shoes to take the pressure off you.

-Also, your local running store experts may have the equipment for gait analysis.
-With that information, they can also lead you in the right direction regarding the type of shoe that will work for your particular gait.
+Also, your local running store experts may have the equipment to perform a gait analysis.
+With that information, they can also help you determine the type of shoe that will work for your particular gait and running form.ย

 #8: Get Ahead Of Any Niggles

-Piggybacking on our respecting our rest days tip is to be in tune with how your body reacts to the training program.
+Piggybacking on our tip about respecting our rest days, be in tune with how your body reacts to the training program.

-Sure, if you are a beginner runner and you are increasing the volume in your training for your first marathon, you will feel sore and tired as your body adapts to this new stress.
+Sure, if you are a beginner runner and you are increasing weekly mileage in your training for your first marathon, you will feel sore and tired as your body adapts to this new stress.ย

 However, there is a big difference between feeling sore and tired and feeling pain.